Everest Base Camp & Gokyo Lakes Trek

 Accommodation: Teahouse

 You’ve done it, your last day of trekking!
-It’s only a short walk in the valley before making the final climb up to the airstrip at Lukla, where you’ll say goodbye to your Sherpa crew.
-When you’re back in Lukla, celebrate with a hot shower, a sleep, or with a few drinks with your group.
-You earned it – you conquered the Himalayas!
+It’s only a short walk in the valley before making the final climb up to the airstrip at Lukla, where you’ll say goodbye to your crew.
+Celebrate with a hot shower and a few drinks with your group before flying back to Kathmandu tomorrow morning.

 Day 18: Kathmandu